sjstretton/screwed/02-ProgressAndProblems.md

  Sales - UK Wages - UK Investment.

 In other words, the tax should *encourage* UK companies to invest in the UK.
 We call this a *Dyson Tax*.
-The financial system should be encouraged to lend to real businesses.
+The financial system should be encouraged to lend to real-economy productive businesses.

-####**Case Study: Financial 'Repression' in the UK in the period 1945 -- 1980**
+#### **Case Study: Financial 'Repression' in the UK in the period 1945 -- 1980**

 One great anxiety is about *debt*.
 There are basically two forms of debt that concern people: public (or government) debt and private debt.
-High public debt pressures governments to 'cut the deficit' through 'austerity'.
-Yet in the past, the best way to reduce the burden of public debt has been not to worry about it: or rather to use different strategies.
+High public debt pressures governments to 'cut the deficit' through 'austerity.'
+Yet in the past, the best way to reduce the burden of public debt has been to not worry much about it - i.e. to use different strategies than cutting expenditures to reduce the debt-to-GDP ratio.
 In the three decades after the Second World War, the UK reduced its public debt to GDP ratio from over 250% of GDP to 70% of GDP.
 It did this not through austerity, but rather through growth, inflation, monetisation of some debt, and low interest rates.
 We consider the fiscal benefits of such strategies later in this book.

-Improvement 4: A Clean and Safe Global Environment (Chapter 12)
+## *Improvement 4: A Clean and Safe Global Environment (Chapter 12)*

 The final priority is the environment.
 There are a number of major environmental problems facing us, most notably climate change and ocean acidification, but also plastics in the ocean, habitat destruction, road congestion, over-fishing, and conventional air, water and land pollution.
 Environmental taxes have a few challenges: they can be unpopular, hard to design, encourage 'off-shoring' of dirty forms of industry and can be bureaucratic.